ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : The connection will not use multiple paths once established, even if the chosen transport supports using multiple paths.

 Active:
 : The connection will negotiate the use of multiple paths if the chosen transport supports this.
-It will actively bring up paths based on the multipath policy ({{multipath-objective}}) selected by the application, as limited by the Interface Instance and Provisioning Domain Instance properties (see {{prop-interface}} and {{prop-pvd}}).
+It will actively bring up paths based on the multipath policy ({{multipath-policy}}) selected by the application, as limited by the Interface Instance and Provisioning Domain Instance properties (see {{prop-interface}} and {{prop-pvd}}).

 Passive:
 : The connection will support the use of multiple paths if the remote endpoint requests it.
 The connection will not actively initiate the use of any new paths, but will accept paths initiated by the remote endpoint.

-The objective for using multiple paths is specified using the separate ```multipath-mode property```, see {{multipath-objective}} below.
+The policy for using multiple paths is specified using the separate ```multipath-policy``` property, see {{multipath-policy}} below.
 To enable the peer endpoint to initiate additional paths towards a local address other than the one initially used, it is necessary to set the Alternative Addresses property (see {{altaddr}} below).

-Setting this property to "Active", may have privacy implications: It enables the transport to establish connectivity using alternate paths that may make users linkable across multiple paths, even if the Exposure of Alternative Addresses property (see {{altaddr}} below) is set to false.
+Setting this property to "Active", may have privacy implications: It enables the transport to establish connectivity using alternate paths that may make users linkable across multiple paths, even if the Advertisement of Alternative Addresses property (see {{altaddr}} below) is set to false.

 Enumeration values other than "Disabled" are interpreted as a preference for choosing protocols that can make use of multiple paths.
-The "Disabled" value implies a requirement not to use multiple paths in parallel but does not prevent choosing a protocol that is capable of using multiple paths.
+The "Disabled" value implies a requirement not to use multiple paths in parallel but does not prevent choosing a protocol that is capable of using multiple paths, e.g., it does not prevent choosing TCP, but prevents sending the ```MP_CAPABLE``` option in the TCP handshake.

-### Exposure of Alternative Addresses {#altaddr}
+### Advertisement of Alternative Addresses {#altaddr}

 Name:
 : advertises-altaddr